Sarth1112/Netflix-Clone/README.md

-Creating a Netflix clone using React and Firebase was a multifaceted project that required the integration of several technologies to deliver a seamless, responsive, and interactive user experience.
+Created a Netflix clone using React and Firebase was a multifaceted project that required the integration of several technologies to deliver a seamless, responsive, and interactive user experience.
 The foundation of the project was built with React, a popular JavaScript library known for its efficiency in building user interfaces.
 React's component-based architecture allowed me to create reusable components for different parts of the website, such as the movie cards, navigation bar, and user authentication forms.
 For styling and responsiveness, I utilized CSS frameworks to ensure the site looks and performs well on various devices.

 ![p1](https://github.com/Sarth1112/Netflix-Clone/assets/157765817/d735b318-878a-4cf0-a41f-ed08ceaef29f)